miguelriemoliveira/OptimizationUtils/README.md

 ##### Define the objective function

-The good thing is that you can, rather than using the linearized parameters, write the objective function using your own data models.
-OptimizationUtils will update the values contained in your own data models by copying from the parameter vector being optimized.
+Now you write the objective function using your own data models, rather than some confusing linear array with thousands of parameters.

+This is possible because OptimizationUtils updates the values contained in your own data models by copying from the parameter vector being optimized.
 This greatly facilitates the writing of the objective function, provided you are any good at defining easy to use data structures, that's on you.

 Suppose that you have zero clue about the biometric of cats and dogs and aim to have a dog and a cat that weight the same, and stand at the same height.
 I know, I known, those sound a bit eccentric or even ridiculous, but hey, those are your whims, not ours, so don't complain.
-Having these goals in mind you could write the following objective function:
+Having this goal in mind you could write the following objective function:

 ```python
 def objectiveFunction(data_models):